 4. Stick to Your Boundaries!

-It’s NOT easy, I know.
-Learning how to deal with toxic family members takes time and practice.
-You won’t get it all right right away.
-You will make mistakes, but stick with it.
+I know, learning how to deal with toxic family members Biblically isn’t easy… It takes time and practice, and you won’t get it all right the first time, but stick with it.

 Because if you’re continually “bending the rules,” your family will just learn that your “rules” aren’t really rules at all.